Your Guide To Optimal Porsche Care From The Best Porsche Mechanic Team In Pasadena

 Change Your Oil…Frequently

 A 911 Carrera Turbo is, as any good Porsche enthusiast knows, a very high-performance machine.
 As such, you’ll need high-performance maintenance for your vehicle that’s…well, high-maintenance.
 While your soccer mom van or a 100 horsepower econobox might be able to go well past 10,000 miles between oil changes, especially with advances in synthetic oil technology, Porsches — even base models — are different.
-That means you should be changing your oil every 2,000-4,000 miles, more or less, depending on how often you drive your Porsche, how hard you’re driving it, and if the majority of those miles are highway miles as opposed to in-city miles.
+That means you should be changing your oil every year, or every 10,000 miles whichever comes first.
 Sure, changing your oil fairly often might be on the pricier side of things but…you own a Porsche, and these relatively high maintenance costs are to be expected.

 Again, treat your Porche right and it will treat you right.
 What’s costlier, frequent oil changes or a blown-up engine due to prolonged oil neglect?
 We’ll let you make the call on that one.